Nic Dakin

 Sir Nicholas Dakin (born 10 July 1955) is a British politician who has served as the Member of Parliament (MP) for Scunthorpe since 2024, having previously served from 2010 to 2019.
-A member of the Labour party, he has served as Vice-Chamberlain of the Household since September 2025.
-He was the Shadow Minister for Schools from 2015 to 2016, Shadow Deputy Leader of the House of Commons in 2015, an opposition whip from 2011 to 2015 and 2016 to 2019, and Parliamentary Under-Secretary of State for Sentencing from 2024 to 2025.
+He is a member of the Labour Party.

+He was the Shadow Minister for Schools from 2015 to 2016, Shadow Deputy Leader of the House of Commons in 2015, an opposition whip from 2011 to 2015 and 2016 to 2019, Parliamentary Under-Secretary of State for Sentencing from 2024 to 2025, and Vice-Chamberlain of the Household from 2025 to 2026.

 Early life

 Dakin grew up at 22 Main Street in Cossington, where he went to Cossington C of E Primary School.
 His parents were Roy Dakin and Elsie Lee.
 His mother was, originally, a nurse.
 In the early 1970s, his mother trained as a teacher at Leicester College of Education at Scraptoft, now part of De Montfort University.
 With his mother's elder sister Edith, his mother appeared as Florrie and Ada on Radio Leicester.
 His uncle was Jack Lee.
 Both Nic and his mother took part in productions by the Sileby Methodist Players.
 His mother taught from 1972 to 1980 at St Peter's and St Paul's Primary School at Syston, and part-time from 1980, working with special needs and remedial, teaching embroidery for her last six years, retiring in July 1988.
 His mother worked with the Women's Institute.

 He went to secondary school there, before studying at the University of Hull and then King's College London, completing his undergraduate degree and then his PGCE respectively.
 He had previously trained as an accountant.

 He taught English in Gävle, in eastern Sweden, and then at John Leggott College in Scunthorpe, where he became principal.

 While teaching at John Leggott College, he was also a local councillor for Kingsway with Lincoln Gardens and then leader of North Lincolnshire Council from 1997 to 2003.
 He was also the deputy chair of Yorkshire Forward from 2005 to 2007.